 - invitations to events, eg APPG meetings, roundtables, Leaders’ dinners, networks (such as Brexit officers network)

-- marketing for our learning and development events
+- marketing for our training events

 - sending out links to surveys and polls